ksahlin/strobealign/README.md

 fallback *per seed*: If an individual full seed cannot be found, its partial version is looked up in the index.

+### Collinear chaining

+Strobealign uses collinear chaining as its default mapping and alignment method, replacing the previous NAM approach.
+The collinear chaining algorithm reproduces the method used in Minimap2.

+Collinear chaining works by splitting strobemer hits into anchors (two anchors for full hits, one for partial hits) and then constructing chains using these anchors with a scoring function.
+Chains are created in O(N×h) time complexity, where N is the number of anchors and h is a constant set at 50 by default.

+Several command line options allow fine tuning of the chaining behavior: `-H` controls the chaining look-back window heuristic, `--gd` sets the diagonal gap cost, `--gl` sets the gap length cost, `--vp` determines the best-chain score threshold, and `--sg` controls the maximum skip distance on the reference.
+The previous NAM method remains available via the `--nams` flag.

 ## Changelog